-Eager to try her hand at producing, she landed several assignments as a line producer on feature films including Desert Blue (1998), But I’m a Cheerleader (1999) and Things You Can Tell Just By Looking at Her (2000), starring Glenn Close, Cameron Diaz and Holly Hunter.
-Brown would soon take on the role of producer on critically acclaimed, award-winning feature projects from HBO Films, including Stranger Inside (directed by Cheryl Dunne, 2001, World Premiere at Sundance Film Festival), Real Women Have Curves (directed by Patricia Cardosa, 2002, winner of Sundance Film Festival’s Audience Award and Special Jury Prize for Ensemble Performance) and Everyday People (directed by Jim McKay, 2004).
-She also executive produced, in association with Sony Screen Gems and Pathe International, In The Cut (directed by Jane Campion, 2003).
-Effie’s next film, Rocket Science, won the 2007 Sundance Grand Jury Prize for Directing and collected nominations for Best First Feature, Best Screenplay and Best Actress at the Film Independent Spirit Awards.
-The Inheritance, starring Golden Brooks, won Best Actress at the 2010 American Black Film Festival.
+Throughout her career, Brown has produced several critically acclaimed HBO Films and award-winning projects including Stranger Inside (directed by Cheryl Dunne, 2001, World Premiere at Sundance Film Festival), Real Women Have Curves (directed by Patricia Cardosa, 2002, winner of Sundance Film Festival’s Audience Award and Special Jury Prize for Ensemble Performance), Everyday People (2004, directed by Jim McKay), In the Cut (directed by Jane Campion, 2003) and Rocket Science (directed by Jeffrey Blitz, 2007, winner of the Grand Jury Prize for Directing at Sundance and recipient of three Film Independent Spirit Awards nominations, including Best First Feature, Best Screenplay and Best Actress).
+In 2010, her film The Inheritance, starring Golden Brooks, won the Best Actress award at the American Black Film Festival.